Hakim Adi: Career

-Adi obtained a BA and his PhD in African history from the School of Oriental and African Studies (SOAS), London University, and has described himself as "a late developer into higher education....
+Adi has spoken of his motivation for becoming a historian of Africa and the African diaspora being that he wanted to research and teach a subject that had been denied to him.
+In 1976, he began studying at the School of Oriental and African Studies (SOAS), London University, where he obtained a BA and eventually in 1994 his PhD in African history.
+He has described himself as "a late developer into higher education....
 I've taught history at every level you can imagine: schools, prison, adult education, further education, university.
 I've taught in Broadmoor, Strangeways — you name it, I've done it...".
 He was Reader in the History of Africa and the African Diaspora at Middlesex University for many years until the department of history was closed down.
-He currently lectures in African History at the University of Chichester, West Sussex, and is one of the few African British academics to become recognised as a professor.
-He supervised the master of research thesis of the Nigerian human rights activist, Ibrahim B. Anoba at the University of Chichester in 2020.
+In 2012, he took up an appointment at the University of Chichester, West Sussex, lecturing in African History and is one of the few African British academics to become recognised as a professor.
+He supervised the master of research thesis of the Nigerian human rights activist Ibrahim B. Anoba at the University of Chichester in 2020.

-He was a founder member in 1991 of the Black and Asian Studies Association (BASA), which he chaired for several years.
+Adi was a founder member in 1991 of the Black and Asian Studies Association (BASA), which he chaired for several years.

 He also leads the History Matters group, a collection of academics and teachers concerned with the under-representation of students and teachers of African and Caribbean heritage within the History discipline.
-In 2015 the group convened the History Matters conference of the same name held at the Institute of Historical Research.
+In 2015, the group convened the conference entitled "History Matters" that was held at the Institute of Historical Research.

+He is a founder of the Young Historians Project, a non-profit organisation working encourage young historians of African and Caribbean heritage in Britain, which developed out of the History Matters initiative.

+Adi was in conversation with David Olusoga at the British Library on 4 November 2022.

+In August 2023, Adi delivered the annual Dorothy Kuya Slavery Remembrance Memorial Lecture for National Museums Liverpool, addressing the theme of combatting racism through transformative education.

+In 2024, Adi was awarded the ASAUK Outstanding African Studies Award, with the citation stating: "Professor Adi's scholarship has significantly advanced our understanding of African and African Diaspora history, elucidating the intricate dynamics of anti-colonial movements, Pan-Africanist initiatives, and the experiences of individuals of African descent worldwide.
+His work is characterised by rigorous research, interdisciplinary analysis, and a commitment to amplifying marginalized voices within historical narratives, thereby empowering contemporary African communities."